veerak2/veerak2/README.md

 -->

 - 🏫 I'm a graduate student majoring in Business Analytics at the University of South Florida.
 I am **graduating this December**!
-- 💼 I'm currently working part time as a Research Assistant at my University where I am developing a machine learning solution.
+- 💼 Currently working part time as a Research Assistant at my University where I am developing a machine learning solution.
 - 🟢 I'm **looking out for full time opportunities as a Machine Learning Engineer or Data Scientist**.
-- 👮 I'm interested in the applications of machine learning in Cybersecurity.
 - 📖 I'm currently reading a book on 'Machine Learning & Security' by Clarence Chio & David Freeman.

 I am currently updating my github repo with my latest project.
 And, also assigments I've worked on as part of my coursework in school.